nathanburugu/nathanburugu/README.md

 - 💬 Ask me about vanilla javascrit, react, node, express and typescript
 - 📫 How to reach me: 0704596380
 - 😄 Pronouns: he
-- ⚡ Fun fact: i love coding
+- ⚡ Fun fact: i love coding and video games

 <!--
 **nathanburugu/nathanburugu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.